SrutiBh/WebApp/README.md

 # WebApp
-React Redux WebApp to Filter Stop Words using Stabford-NLP: A Simple Assignment
+React Redux WebApp to Filter Stop Words at MongoDB and nodemon server:A Simple Assignment

 The zip file contains the following files: node_modules            : Here we have nodeman packages